miguelvelezmj25/density-converter/README.md

 ## Run

-* Import maven project to your favorite Java IDE
+* Import as maven project to your favorite Java IDE.
-* Run `$ mvn clean compile`
+* Run the main method in `at.favre.tools.dconvert.Convert` from your IDE.
-* Execute the main method in `at.favre.tools.dconvert.Convert`
+    * Make sure that you can debug the program from your IDE.
     * You can change the configuration options in the main method.